 Structured questionnaire was administered to 264 basic school RME teachers in the Cape Coast Metropolis in the Central Region of Ghana.
-The demographic characteristics of the respondents centered on their gender, age, religious affiliation, academic qualification, number of years they had been
+The demographic characteristics of the respondents centered on their gender, age, religious affiliation, academic qualification, number of years they had been teaching, and unumber yoff in apervice staining postificer teachers, had attended.
+Frequencies, percentages, tables and charts were used to present the demographic data.

-Age Distribution of the Teachers
+Gender Distribution of the Teachers